 As a result of these anticipated expenditures, we will need additional financing to support our continuing operations.
-We expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
+We expect to continue to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We believe that our existing cash resources will enable us to fund our projected operating expenses and capital expenditures for at least the next two years.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our current projected operating expenses and capital expenditures for at least the next two years.
 We have based these estimates on assumptions that may prove to be imprecise, and we may use our available capital resources sooner than we currently expect.
 See "Liquidity and Capital Resources."
 Because of the numerous risks and uncertainties associated with the development of our current and any future product candidates and our platform technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to predict the timing and amount of increased operating expenses and capital expenditures associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including:

-- the costs, timing, and results of our ongoing research and development efforts on our lead gene therapy program, HMI-102 for the treatment of PKU; - the costs, timing, and results of our research and development efforts on future product candidates in our gene editing and gene therapy pipeline; - the costs and timing of process development and manufacturing scale-up activities, supplies of our product candidates for preclinical studies and clinical trials through CMOs and internal manufacturing; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - the effect of competitors and market developments; and - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements for our product candidates.
+- the costs, timing, and results of our ongoing research and development efforts on our lead gene therapy program, HMI-102 for the treatment of PKU; - the costs, timing, and results of our research and development efforts on future product candidates in our gene editing and gene therapy pipeline; - the costs and timing of process development and manufacturing scale-up activities, supplies of our product candidates for preclinical studies and clinical trials through CMOs and internal manufacturing; - the costs and timing of capital expenditures for the build-out of research and development labs, office space and manufacturing suites in our new facility and related equipment and furniture;

+- the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - the effect of competitors and market developments; and - our ability to establish and maintain strategic collaborations, licensing or other agreements and the financial terms of such agreements for our product candidates.